udgsg/Hackathon2021/README.md

 ## HACKATHON HOWTO:

 A Hackathon is an event where people tackle specific challenges in small groups to produce rapid results that outline issues and promising approaches to solutions.
 With easier access to internet, misinformation has become a challenging issue with serious repercussions in our society impacting health (Covid reality check, mask/vaccine effectiveness etc), finance (bubble detection, inflation, effect of pandemic on stockmarket, market behavior away from actual economy), media (widespread opinion without facts check via uncountable internet resources).
-Through this virtual Hackathon, GSG will focus on various problems associated with "Misinformation" that we as a society are facing nowadays and conclude on the findings in various fields based on data and analysis.
+Through this virtual Hackathon, we will focus on various problems associated with "Misinformation" that we as a society are facing nowadays and conclude on the findings in various fields based on data and analysis.

 ## Tracks:
 1. Misinformation in health : Is Covid real ?
 Does mask / Vaccine work for covid or not etc.

 2. Misinformation in finance : Information driven financial market (ex.
 Detecting bubble, Is the market going to crash, reddit short squeeze, Stock market behavior away from actual economy with record unemployment rate etc. )

-3. Misinformation in media : widespread opinion without facts check via uncountable internet resources.
+3. Misinformation in media : Internet lies, Widespread opinion in almost every subject instead of facts (with no reasonable reference) via uncountable internet resources, Misinformation via news.

 4. You may suggest other tracks related to misinformation !

+# TODO
 Within each track, there is a dedicated slack channel \#ideas for discussion of potential projects and also find teammembers.

 You do not need any specific technical expertise to participate: Although technical skills are welcome, and some of the projects will require coders and data experts, some will require writers, graphic designers, sociologists, and generally enthusiastic people willing to help!